Rambatino/CHAID/README.md

 * Splitting Rules (under development)
 * Accuracy Estimation using Machine Learning techniques on the data
-* Addition of new parameter 'min_child_node_size' similarly to SPSS
 * Allow both ordinal and nominal columns (under development)
 * Allow continuous dependent variable which uses the F-test
 * Binning of continuous independent variables